 The full spectrum refers to the light covering the entire wavelength range required for photosynthesis, which refers to the visible range of 400-800nm, including a part of the infrared spectrum.
 This type of light is very similar to natural sunlight and provides the light energy necessary for plants to carry out metabolic processes.
 Some people think that “full spectrum” should refer to the entire spectrum emitted by the sun, which includes a wider spectral range of 300-2500nm.
 But this is a different concept.

-Full-spectrum grow light is mainly used in the greenhouse, laboratory or outdoor poor lighting conditions, simulates the solar spectrum, and increases the red and blue components of the visible light spectrum to improve plant photosynthesis.
+Full spectrum LED grow lights for indoor plants are mainly used in the greenhouse, laboratory or outdoor poor lighting conditions, simulates the solar spectrum, and increases the red and blue components of the visible light spectrum to improve plant photosynthesis.
 It can be used in:

 - Crop cultivation and phenotypic analysis of different growth stages, phenotypic big data database construction